OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 Let’s submit a transaction to the multisig wallet for our contract instance to be upgraded.
 We can do this from the Gnosis dApp by including the [proxy's ABI](https://gist.github.com/spalladino/d25c41c19a538ae918735e5b1c07db07) and choosing to invoke `upgradeTo`.
-We also need to supply the address of the new implementation, which can be found in the output of the last `zos push` command or in the `zos.ropsten.json` file.
+We also need to supply the address of the new implementation, which can be found in the output of the last `openzeppelin push` command or in the `.openzeppelin/ropsten.json` file.

 ![](https://lh3.googleusercontent.com/Wi76B5WGVs8_qGD1GPVYpA5oOF4hEVt1mfl1grCszZRfxRlkPS1PsPxm9-Kpm0NfX0qlmq-5rUNfXdEJrIlH8gJK9TNW7NjlZ_QVqAuv5JZRFW-zQNxATQpA9OapPq_6J85nzTLz)